aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-resource-assignments/saving-updated-resource-assignment-to-mpp/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks API supports updating resource assignment data and writing it back to an MPP file.
+Aspose.Tasks for C++ API supports updating resource assignment data and writing it back to an MPP file.

 {{% /alert %}}
 ## **Updating Resource Assignments**